 It is surprising how interesting ordinary life can be to a reader.
 Share a memory, or write about your garden, pets, a needed home repair, or a Bible study give sense of connection in a letter.
 Share a recent day trip, a craft you’re working on, or a place you’d like to visit.
 Continue about the weather, your children or grands would provide some rich content.
 This brings the reader into your world.

 We have an aunt that types an occasional letter to us and generally, she discusses her recent aches and pains, her retirement friends that she meets each month, some family news, and possibly, she may mention a church service recently watched.
 That sounds mundane, but we enjoy it very much and appreciate it.

 Recently, someone we know moved to another state and it was a delight getting a real letter from her.
 Her name was embossed across the top of each page of the stationery.
 She included news about a special object she was hanging in her home.
 She discussed some needed changes in her backyard, and a visit to a new grocery store in town.
 Every word absorbed.

 For those who think you are too busy to sit down and write a letter I totally understand.
 For me it’s about carving a few minutes out of a month to write someone you care about who may not be on social media.

 There’s something special about going to the mailbox and finding a personal letter with your name on it.
 It is an expression of personal thought and care, and it’s likely to make your day when received.
+I suspect keeping letters is happening more now than ever due to the rare nature of the practice.
+It’s easy to make someone’s day in a distinctly personal way.
+Write a letter.
 Take a few moments and scribble out a few thoughts to one who’s on your mind.
-Visit your local post office to get a few stamps.
+Order some stamps online or better yet, visit your local post office to get a few stamps.
 Letter writing has always been one of the finer things in life, and someone needs to hear from you today.

 “Letter writing is the only device for combining solitude with good company.”